 Within each department at the University of Kentucky, there is a faculty member that serves as the Director of Graduate Studies (DGS).
 The DGS provides information to prospective students, coordinates the application process, and works with the graduate school to make sure that current students and faculty are aware of all new rules or requirements.
 The DGS chairs the Graduate Activities Committee which meets several times a year to review graduate policies in the Department of Animal and Food Sciences and review fellowship candidates.
 The DGS does not "accept" graduate students.

 The DGS acts on requests by faculty for students they have "chosen" to work with them.
-It is imperative that students are seeking admission work through faculty in their area of interest.
+It is imperative that students who are seeking admission work through faculty in their area of interest.

 All prospective graduate students are encouraged to contact the DGS directly during the application process and to schedule a personal visit if possible.
 The DGS can help prospective students identify potential advisors.
 All current students must provide the DGS with contact information (email, phone, office number and local address) to facilitate the flow of information related to deadlines and requirements.
-Please see Ms. Robin Notton (7-7508) on the 9th floor of WP Garrigus to fill out an information form.
-Graduate students must work with the DGS to schedule qualifying exams (Ph.D. candidates) and final exams (M.S. and Ph.D. candidates).
+Please see Mr. Kevin Hagan in 903 W.P.
+Garrigus to fill out an information form.
 The Director of Graduate Studies for the Department of Animal and Food Sciences is: Dr. David L. Harmon, 814 WP Garrigus, University of Kentucky, Lexington KY 40546, 859-257-7516; email: david.harmon@uky.edu